Do you know when the U.S. Government collected information about the American population? Do you want information that these records contain?

 This census was taken a day late because June 1st was a Sunday.
 Unfortunately due to a large fire that broke out in the Commerce Department that held the records only a fragment of them remain.

 However, the public was not convinced that the population of America at the time was 62 million.
-They believed that the figure was more towards 75 million.
+They believed that the figure was more than 75 million.

 1900 – June 1st (Population – 76,212,168)